Here is a look at Charles Manson and the 1969 “Manson Family” murders.

 1967-1968 - Manson meets Gary Hinman, a music teacher who introduces him to Dennis Wilson of the Beach Boys.

--- Manson attracts a group of followers.
-The group moves to the isolated Spahn Ranch, outside of Chatsworth, California.
+– Manson attracts a group of followers.
+The group moves to the Spahn Ranch, outside of Chatsworth, California.

-August 8-9, 1969 - At Manson's command, a small group of his most ardent followers brutally murder five people at the Benedict Canyon home of director Roman Polanski, near Hollywood.
-The victims are Polanski's pregnant wife, actress Sharon Tate, writer Wojciech Frykowski, coffee heiress Abigail Folger and celebrity hair stylist Jay Sebring.
-Also killed is Steven Parent, who was a friend of the family's gardener.
-The murders are committed by followers Tex Watson, Susan Atkins, and Patricia Krenwinkel.
+August 8-9, 1969 - At Manson’s command, a small group of his most ardent followers brutally murder five people at the Benedict Canyon home of Polanski, near Hollywood.
+The victims are Polanski’s pregnant wife, actress Tate, writer Wojciech Frykowski, coffee heiress Abigail Folger and celebrity hair stylist Jay Sebring.
+Also killed is Steven Parent, who was a friend of the family’s gardener.
+The murders are committed by followers Atkins, Tex Watson, and Patricia Krenwinkel.
 Linda Kasabian accompanies them as a lookout.

 August 9-10, 1969 - Manson, displeased at the sloppiness of the previous night’s murders, accompanies a group of followers on a search for victims.
 In the car are: Watson, Atkins, Krenwinkel, Kasabian as well as Leslie van Houten and Steve “Clem” Grogan.
 After several hours, the group comes upon the house of supermarket executive Leno LaBianca and his wife, Rosemary.
 The couple are brutally murdered by Watson, Atkins, Krenwinkel and Van Houten.

 October 1969 - Manson and his followers are arrested at another remote location, called Barker Ranch, on suspicion of auto theft.